 - b.
 The courtesy runner for the pitcher or catcher can be anyone not in the current batting order.
 It cannot be the same person for both positions.
 If no subs are available then the last batted out is to be utilized as the courtesy runner. - c.
-A player may not run as a courtesy runner for the pitcher or the catcher and then be used as a substitute for another player in the half inning. - d.
+A player may not run as a courtesy runner for the pitcher or the catcher and then be used as a substitute for another player in the half inning.
+(Penalty: out if discovered prior to next pitch). - d.
 In 10 and under with machine and in Flea, no courtesy runner for the pitcher is allowed. - 3.
 Extra Players (EP) A maximum of 2 EP's (Extra Players) or 1 DH (Designated Hitter) can be used at all levels of GRPA baseball.
 If DH is utilized then EP cannot be used.
 If EP is utilized then the DH cannot be used. (either or / not both) - 4.
 Per the "Return to Play Act of 2013", effective January 1, 2014, all agencies are required to provide concussion education material to all youth participants and their parents.
-The verification of compliance to this law is affirmed by the signature of the agency director on the GRPA roster.
+The verification of compliance to this law is affirmed by the signature of the agency director on the GRPA roster. - 5.
+Use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, rest rooms, or locker rooms.
+The use of audio or visual recording devices is not allowed in resolution of protested matters.